Corjen/wordpress-pageblocks/README.md

 ```

 ### Displaying on the frontend
 To display on the frontend, you'll just need the `Display` class.
-It accepts two arguments, `$blocks` which are the pageblocks from your config Class and `$postId` which is the id of the current page.
+It accepts two arguments, `$blocks` which are the pageblocks from your `Config` class and `$postId` which is the id of the current page.
 A pageblocks template would look like this:

 ```php
 <?php